 The long-term chain reactions are those that often occur with the metabolism of fats and protein such as: meat, dairy, eggs and healthy fats like coconut oil, olive oil, and others.
 These help our hormones to be healthy and balanced.
 They aid our bodies in creating muscle, blood vessels, strengthening or bones, and much more.

 We have other, usually shorter in duration, chain reactions.
-This is where carbs come in bringing that much needed energy.
-The ones we like to focus on have longer, slower burning energy compared to processed counter parts but are still shorter compared to proteins and fats.
+This is where carbs come in, bringing that much-needed energy.
+The ones we like to focus on have longer, slower burning energy compared to their processed counter parts, but are still shorter compared to proteins and fats.

 All are vital components to a healthy body and mind.
-But when our metabolism can’t use them efficiently or we have a “blocked” system, we loose out on what the food can give and the nutrients we need to thrive not just survive.
+But when our metabolism can’t use them efficiently or we have a “blocked” system, we lose out on what the food can give and the nutrients we need to thrive, not just survive.